Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

             // Determines where to place the widget options.Location
-                // Negative indexing is used - '-1' signifies direct parent node .OnAncestorPage(-1)
+                // Negative indexing is used - '-1' signifies direct parent node
+                // Use the value of '0' if you want to target the page itself .OnAncestorPage(-1)
                 .InEditableArea("main-area")
                 .InSection("SingleColumnSection")